FredHutch/tfcb_2022/lectures/lecture04/README.md

 After these two lectures, you should be able to:

-- Navigate a file system in the shell
+- Navigate a file system in the shell (lecture 04)
-- Run commands in the shell
+- Run commands in the shell (lecture 04)
-- Understand basic usage of piping and redirection
+- Understand basic usage of redirection (lecture 04)
-- Edit a file using vim
+- Write a for loop (lecture 05)
-- Write a for loop
+- Edit a file using vim (lecture 05)
-- Write a basic shell script
+- Write a basic shell script (lecture 05)

 ## Class materials